Portrait of Emma Yasinski

 The 4 stages of the menstrual cycle

-Your period, when your body expels blood and extra tissue from the ,1 is the start of the menstrual cycle.
+Your period, when your body expels blood and extra tissue from the uterus,1 is the start of the menstrual cycle.
 Your period usually only lasts three to five days, but the menstrual cycle, which starts on the first day of your period and ends on the final day before your next period, commonly lasts 21 to 35 days and has four phases.

 Stage 1: The menses phase